mayankvijay123/Room-Cleaner/readme.md

 # **Hostel Room Cleaning Manager**

+## **1. Description**
+Designed an application which hostel students can use to get their rooms cleaned on time.
+The current management system found it difficult to schedule cleaning services as students have varying class schedules which resulted in improper utilization of hostel room cleaning services.

-## **1. Methodology**
+## **2. Methodology**
 The project is divided into 3 segments
 1. Database Schema Design
 2. Frontend of Web App
 3. Backend of Web App

-ER diagram made with the help of problem statement:
+### ER diagram made with the help of problem statement:

 ![ERDiagram](https://user-images.githubusercontent.com/110824426/206792846-a1845450-730c-494f-bd01-e8139896850b.png)

-Database schema after Normalization of tables:
+### Database schema after Normalization of tables:

 ![normtable](https://user-images.githubusercontent.com/110824426/206792849-84be9296-8158-4021-a8a7-8667a0f8b2ff.png)

-## **2. Description**
-Designed an application which hostel students can use to get their rooms cleaned on time.
-The current management system found it difficult to schedule cleaning services as students have varying class schedules which resulted in improper utilization of hostel room cleaning services.

 ## **3. Live link**
 Link: http://room_cleaner.surge.sh/